 Conditions and Treatments:

-Ptosis and Blepharoplasty
+Ptosis and Blepharoplasty (droopy eyelid)

-Surgical sculpting of the upper and/or lower eyelid by removing redundant skin which often becomes apparent due to a reduction in elasticity as we age.
+Surgical sculpting of the upper and/or lower eyelid by removing redundant skin which often becomes apparent due to a reduction in elasticity as you age.
 Both lids can be smoothed and lifted during the one procedure.
 Upper eyelid Blepharoplasty involves removal of excess skin and fat through incisions made in the upper skin crease of your lid when your eyes are open.
 Lower lid blepharoplasty is similarly performed through an incision just below the lashes or on the back of the eyelid.
 Dr Vu will determine the precise amount of skin and fat that requires removal to suit your condition and objectives.
 The operation is usually a day surgery procedure that takes 1-2 hours under local anaesthetic and sedation.

 Entropion and Ectropion

 Normally, the upper eyelids rest just below the upper border of the cornea/iris, while bottom eyelids rest at the lower border.
 Eyelid retraction is when abnormal elevation (upper lid) or lowering (lower lid) occurs.
 Upper eyelid retraction is most commonly caused by genetics or Thyroid Eye Disease also known as Graves Eye Disease.
-Lower eyelid retraction, however, is often a result of complications from previous surgery or blepharoplasty (see above) where either scar tissue has developed or too much skin was excised from the bottom eye fold.
+However, lower eyelid retraction is often a result of complications from previous surgery or blepharoplasty (see above) where either scar tissue has developed or too much skin was excised from the bottom eye fold.
 Retraction can lead to chronic eye conditions including dry eyes, excessive tearing, redness, burning and blurred vision.

 Benign essential blepharospasm

 A chronic and potentially incapacitating condition characterised by abnormal and uncontrollable blinking or twitching of the eyelids which typically affects both eyes.
 Botulinum toxin (Botox) injections are now the most commonly recommended treatment for blepharospasm.
-Injection of botox in very small quantities into the muscles around the eyes will stop the spasm temporarily and usually needs to be repeated 3 to 4 times a year.
+Injection of Botox in very small quantities into the muscles around the eyes will stop the spasm temporarily and usually needs to be repeated 3 to 4 times a year.
 The treatment is very successful with few side effects.

 A condition that affects one side of the face and involves involuntary closure of the eye and is usually accompanied with spasms to the cheek, mouth, and neck muscles.
 Hemifacial spasm is thought to be caused by an abnormality in the nerve to the facial muscles.
 Generally, Botulinum toxin (Botox) injections will relieve spasms and is a relatively safe and simple procedure, but may need to be repeated as the treatment wears off.
 The alternative treatment involves microvascular decompression surgery which is a major neurological procedure.